 February 26, 2012

-Raquel Gallagher, with her cell phone clutched tightly in one hand, the hard plastic cutting into her palm, exited the hospital room.
+Raquel Gallagher, her cell phone clutched tightly in one hand, so tight the hard plastic cut into her palm, exited the sterile, sanity-stealing hospital room.
 Hurrying down the barren hallway to an empty waiting room, she sank into one of the stiff vinyl seats.
-Her hands shaking and vision blurred, she scrolled through her contact list to the entry for Rafael, her older brother, pausing a moment before hitting send.
+With hands shaking and vision blurred, she scrolled through her contact list to the entry for Rafael, her older brother, pausing a moment before hitting send.
 She hadn't spoken to him in nearly a year, but it was long past time that he came home.

-Their father was sick and, as their mother had left for parts unknown before either of her children were fully grown, all of the decisions for his care were falling squarely onto Raquel's twenty-four-year-old shoulders.
+Their father was sick, and as their mother had left for parts unknown before either of her children were fully grown, all the decisions for his care were falling squarely onto Raquel's twenty-four-year-old shoulders.

 She needed Rafe's input.
 She had absolutely no clue what her father would've wanted in this situation.
-She wasn't sure that her brother would, either, but at least they would make the choice—whatever it may be—together.
+Not that she was sure her brother would, either, but at least they would make the choice—whatever it might be—together.

 "Fuck," Rocky hissed, ending the call.
 "Fuck, fuck, fuck!"

 Closing her eyes, she rapped her knuckles sharply against her forehead, trying to force herself to think more clearly.
-Once she had calmed down, she dialed the number manually, hoping the entry in her phonebook had somehow been altered on accident.
+Once she had calmed down, she dialed the number manually, hoping the entry in her phonebook had been somehow accidentally altered.
 She received the same recorded message five times before admitting that her brother had changed his number without letting her know.

-Though they hadn't been close lately she was still surprised by his thoughtlessness.
+Although they hadn't been close lately, she was nonetheless surprised by his thoughtlessness.

-All but Rafe and Jesse Smithson, his best friend—in addition to being the band's manager and main songwriter—had come back to Florida to rejoin the real world.
-Jesse had loyally stayed behind to keep an eye on Rafe, who, not handling his break up with Kassy very well, had been having a little bit too much fun out in L.A.
+All but Rafe and the band's manager-slash-songwriter had come back to Florida to rejoin the real world.
+Jesse Smithson, Rafe's best friend, had loyally stayed behind to keep an eye on Rafe.
+He wasn't handling his break up with Kassy very well, and had been having a bit too much fun out in L.A.

-She hadn't spoken to Jesse since shortly after the last time she had talked to Rafe, but hopefully Jesse would still have the same phone number.
+She hadn't spoken to Jesse since shortly after the last time she had talked to Rafe.
+Hopefully he'd still have the same phone number.
 If not...well, she didn't want to think about that.

-She let out a sigh of relief when the call went through and a familiar voice said hello into her ear.
+Letting out a sigh of relief when the call went through, a familiar voice saying hello into her ear.
 "Oh, Jess," she breathed.
 "Thank God."

 "Rocky?" he asked cautiously.
 "What's wrong, Lil Bit?"